yeti/manticore-django/README.md

 ### deploy/vagrant_settings.py

+TODO: document the fab command that creates this file

-This is a copy of `local_settings.py` that will be pushed to the server when `fab vagrant up` is called.
-The configuration for this
+This is a copy of `local_settings.py` that will be pushed to the Vagrant instance.
+The configuration for this file is:

         DATABASES = {
             "default": {